keithbuhler/keithbuhler.github.io/fun-stuff/inklings.md

 * [Charles Williams, Shadows of Ecstasy](https://drive.google.com/file/d/0B0CYQDZ8AWu8WFJTNjdoa1RsQU0/edit?usp=sharing)
 * [Charles Williams, Descent Into Hell](https://drive.google.com/file/d/0B0CYQDZ8AWu8cnYwclpmMXhoaVk/edit?usp=sharing)
 * [Charles Williams, All Hallow's Eve](https://drive.google.com/file/d/0B0CYQDZ8AWu8RmdUQ1I2RGNZb3M/edit?usp=sharing)

+C.S.
+Lewis said, of Williams’s Arthurian poems:

+> They seem to me, both for the soaring and gorgeous novelty of their technique and for their profound wisdom, to be among the two or three most valuable books of verse produced in the [twentieth] century.

 ## Survey